History of the Marshall Cemetery

 Marshall Cemetery Established

-The Marshall Cemetery was established just a few years after the arrival of the first white settlers and was overseen by the Lake Marshall Township Board.
-By the mid-1890s, the Lake Marshall Township no longer wanted the responsibility of maintaining the cemetery.
 At the request of the Township Board, the Marshall Cemetery Association was created as a nonprofit corporation on October 29, 1897.
 The Lake Marshall Township donated the entire 40-acre plot of land the cemetery was located on to the Association, to be used for burials and to generate income to maintain the cemetery into the future.
 In 1937, the Cemetery Association added another 9 acres along the south side of the cemetery.
 Those 49 acres comprise the extent of the cemetery as it exists today.
 Currently, approximately 30 acres of the cemetery property have been developed for burials.

 Interesting Facts

 The oldest person (based on date of birth) known to be buried in the cemetery is Martha Gibbs (1789-1874) in Block 15, Lot 6, Grave 6.
 This does not mean she was the oldest, only the oldest one that we have determined thus far in searching our records.
-Martha was born two years after the U.S. Constitution was written and in the same year that it became the governing document of our country.
+Martha was born in 1789, two years after the U.S. Constitution was written and in the same year that it became the governing document of our country.
 She was 10 years old when George Washington died in 1799.
 She was buried prior to the establishment of the Marshall Cemetery Association.
 (In those years, Lake Marshall Township Board was managing the cemetery, and our records have very little data from that time period.)

 In 1882, Andrew and Anna Nelson lost five children in two months due to scarlet fever: on Feb.
 27th, Willie A., age 7, and Marie Josephine, age 9; on March 4th, Custer Daniel, age 2, and Louis J., age 13; and March 13th, Clara Emilie, age 14.
 There were 14 deaths recorded in 1882, and 9 were from scarlet fever.
 The Nelson family monument is located in Block 31, Lot 10, Graves 4-8.
+The children’s graves were not marked.

 Harriet Tucker (1819-1908) is credited as one of the founders of the Institute for the Blind at Faribault, Minnesota.
 In 1864, while riding in a stage with state Senator J.V.
 Daniels, Secretary of State David Blakeley, and eventual Lieutenant Governor Thomas Armstrong, she planted the idea of a school for the blind.
 With their help and by writing letters to other senators, the school became a reality two years later.
 At that time, she was elected by the trustees of the institution to be the first principal.
 Her monument is in Block 10, Lot 11, Grave 2.